Craft Ontario: The Canadian Handicrafts Guild (The Canadian Guild of Crafts Ontario)

 The Canadian Handicrafts Guild originated at the turn of the twentieth century in Montreal as a result of the dual efforts of Alice Peck (née Skelton) and Mary (May) Phillips.
 In the same spirit as the Arts and Crafts Movement spearheaded by the English artist and designer William Morris, these likeminded women shared an appreciation for handmade work that was becoming increasingly rare as industrialization brought machine-made materials and objects to the market.
 Motivated by a desire to arouse waning public interest in handcrafted objects, the group organized two exhibitions of craft.
 The first of these exhibitions was held in 1900 in Métis, Quebec.
 The second was in Montréal at Henry Morgan's department store.
 In 1905, the group was chartered as The Canadian Handicrafts Guild; in 1906, it was incorporated nationally.

 The Canadian Handicrafts Guild is a significant organization in Canadian history whose impact extended well beyond the promotion of arts and culture.
 During the Depression, the Guild opened a weaving school in Montréal to train instructors to teach weaving to farmers in Manitoba and Alberta.
 Crop failures in these provinces left land workers with no money to purchase clothing.
 The instruction program initiated by the Guild enabled workers in Manitoba and Alberta to weave their own fabric for clothing.

 In 1931, a group of Toronto individuals interested in crafts joined to form the Handicrafts Association of Canada.
 Adelaide Marriott, who had been involved with The Canadian Handicrafts Guild, informed this new group of the existence of The Canadian Handicrafts Guild.
 The existence of another national craft organization having been brought to their attention, the Toronto group changed their name to the Ontario Branch of the Canadian Handicrafts Guild.
 In 1967, the Canadian Handicrafts Guild changed their name to Canadian Guild of Crafts, and it was, ultimately, the Canadian Guild of Crafts Ontario that amalgamated with the Ontario Craft Foundation to form the OCC.

 Ontario Craft Foundation

 The Ontario Craft Foundation was established in June 1966 following a series of recommendations developed at two provincial conferences.
-Succinctly, it was recommended that an organization be established whose primary aim would be to promote the development of craft in Ontario.
+It was recommended that an organization be established whose primary aim would be to promote the development of craft in Ontario.
 Thus, the Ontario Craft Foundation was formed.
 One of the key achievements in the history of the Ontario Craft Foundation is the establishment of Sheridan College School of Design.
 The Foundation was also set apart by its mandate to serve craftspeople throughout the entire province of Ontario since its funding was largely drawn from taxpayer dollars.